English-Style Dark Mild Ale

 Brewing Properties of English-Style Dark Mild Ale

-The functional properties of brewing English-Style Dark Mild Ale beers as descided by the Brewers Association.
-These guidelines reflect, as accurately as possible, historical significance, authenticity or a high profile in the current commercial beer market.
+These are the functional brewing properties of English-Style Dark Mild Ale beers, as descided by the Brewers Association.
+These guidelines reflect, as accurately as possible, the historical significance, authenticity or a common profile in the current commercial beer market.

 The alcohol by volume is shows the amount of alcohol this style of beer should have.

 |3.4 - 4.4%|